antoniou79/scummvm-android/README.md

 Todo:
 - Properly fill in documentation here for users
-- Add separate building script for arm-v7a apks
+- Add separate building toolchain (?) and script for arm-v7a apks
 - Test adding support for more third party libraries
 - Test possible transition to building with gradle without losing minimum API support